jaroyle/RoyleTurner2022/README.md

    1. utils.RData -- 3 utility functions used to make quick and dirty plots
    2. spatial_data.RData -- produced from Script 1 -- the buffered GPS tracks from the 2020 survey effort, including a few other objects created in Script 1.
    3. effortmatrix.RData -- this is produced by Script 2, it is the gridded effort covariate used in the paper. (basically it combines all buffered tracks, overlays the grid, addes them up).
+   4. capturedata.RData -- box turtle capture data from 2020 , needed for Script 3